 Hi, my name is Gil Mizrahi.
-I am a programmer specializing in typed functional languages.
-I enjoy writing useful, real-world software, in a functional way using functional languages.
+I am a software developer specializing in typed functional languages.
+I enjoy writing useful, real-world software, in functional style using functional languages.

-I like working on compilers and PLT, games, concurrent and network applications, databases, websites, tools to increase programmers productivity, build systems and utilities, and more.
+I like to work on compilers, games, concurrent and network applications, databases, websites, tools to increase programmers' productivity, build systems and utilities, and more.

 I also enjoy teaching and helping others and occasionally write about my experiences building software and tutorials for programming related content, especially functional programming.

 Nyx-game is a bullet-hell shoot-'em-up game written in Haskell using sdl2.

 Logi is a logic programming language inspired by datalog.

 bulletin-app is a bulletin board website written in Haskell.

 msg is a chat server and a web client written in Haskell and PureScript respectively.